 - Stir, check the meat for done-ness and adjust the seasonings and amount of broth.

-- Serve in bowls, and garnish with fresh herbs if desired.
+- Serve in bowls, and garnish with fresh thyme and/or rosemary if desired.